Tencent/phxqueue/README.md

 [简体中文README](README.zh_cn.md)

 PhxQueue is a high-availability, high-throughput and highly reliable distributed queue based on the Paxos protocol.
 It guarantees At-Least-Once Delivery.
-It is widely used in WeChat for WeChat micro-messaging, WeChat Pay, WeChat Media Platform, and many other important business.
+It is widely used in WeChat for WeChat Pay, WeChat Media Platform, and many other important business.

 [![Build Status](https://travis-ci.org/Tencent/phxqueue.svg?branch=master)](https://travis-ci.org/Tencent/phxqueue)